mario-deluna/Hip/README.md

 type: "Markup language"
 version: 1.0
 tags: "markup", "serialization", "language"
-authors:
-    -
-    name: "Mario Döring"
-    -
 ```

 Hip does not try to replace any data markups or create a [new standard](http://xkcd.com/927/).
 The target of hip is to be readable and writable by non-technicals folks without out having to explain the syntax.

 ## FAQ

  - **Why should I use this?** Sorry dude I don't know..
 This data parser is an experiment and will maybe be implemented into the ClanCatsFramework 2.1.
 If you are looking for an approved and stable data serialization format use [YAML](http://yaml.org/).
-If you believe Hip could be useful for you feel free, every user makes me happy :)
+If you believe Hip could be useful, feel free, every user makes me happy :)

 ## Installation